boubiro/Boeing-and-QCSuper-Clique_Airliner-hijacking-via-secretservice-cell-tower-access/README.md

 "[gun to her own head] so what are you going to shoot me?
 Because I did it too, I work for Mike Spiess and the secret service program.
 They are are telling people we need people for space...
 But they're just kidnapping, torturing, and killing people." -Angela McClurg

 I want my fucking military ID.
 You motherfuckers kicked me out of my own airport and took my life from me for a bunch of cell phone hacking perverts.
 Half of you use their currency. -Cory Andrew Hofstad

+Q. When you steal money from people do you put it in bitcoin? -Cory Andrew Hofstad
+A. That's always what I do.
+Why? -Erika Devos @ Seattle International Airport